AloisSeckar/InfiniTimeline/README.md

 For questions and bug reports visit project`s [GitHub repository](https://github.com/AloisSeckar/InfiniTimeline).

 ## About
 This package provides a `<InfiniTimeline />` Vue 3 component.
 The component takes a [data source](#providing-data) and displays given data elements along the central top-down axis.
-On wider screens the data are displayed in two altering columns, on screens up to `640px` wide columns colapse into one.
+On wider screens the data are displayed in two altering columns, on narrow screens columns colapse into one.

 The component keeps loading more entries from the source as user scrolls down with a mouse until the data source is depleated (or the browser tab crashes).